Angtian/OccludedPASCAL3D/README.md

 | BGL3 | 9143  | 10125 | 9983  |

 ## Download dataset
-We provide two scripts to download full dataset or foreground only dataset (FGL1_BGL1, FGL2_BGL2, FGL3_BGL3).
-The foreground only dataset is designed for tasks that given bounding box during inference such as keypoint detection and pose estimation.
+We provide two scripts for downloading either the full dataset or the foreground only dataset (FGL1_BGL1, FGL2_BGL2, FGL3_BGL3).
+The foreground only dataset is designed for computer vision tasks that assume a given bounding box during inference, such as keypoint detection and pose estimation.
 1. Clone this repo
 2. Run the script to download full dataset: